maelh/radio-frequency-prototype-boards/Manufacturing.md

 ### DFM (Design for manufacturability) analysis / checks

 If you selected the "Confirm Production file" option, you will receive a RAR/ZIP file with several folders.
-The [`ok` folder contains the production files](https://www.libreservo.com/en/articulo/how-check-jlcpcb-production-files) used by the manufacturer for fabrication, and your original design is found in the `yk` folder.
+The [`ok` folder contains the production files](https://www.libreservo.com/en/articulo/how-check-jlcpcb-production-files) used by the manufacturer for fabrication, and your original design is found in the `YG ` folder.

 To review production files received from fabs such as PCBpartner or JLCPCB, you can use [iPCB-DFM](https://www.pcbpartner.com/iPCB-DFM).
 Given the screenshots I received, it seems to be the same software that JLCPCB uses for reviewing.
 In iPCB-DFM choose `File|Open odb` and select the TGZ file in the `ok` folder.

 You can also simply do a manual visual compare using KiCad Gerber viewer, to see what changes the fab made.
-In that case, import all the Gerber files, that have simple names (they are Protel extensions).
+In that case, open all the Gerber files, that have simple names (the name are essentially Protel file extensions).
 For a two layer design, like the protoboards here, the relevant files are: bl, bo, bs, drl, ko, tl, to, ts.

-If you want to check your design before submitting it to a fab, you can use [FreeDFM](https://www.my4pcb.com/net35/FreeDFMNet/FreeDFMHome.aspx).
+If you want to check your design before submitting it to a manufacturer, you can use [FreeDFM](https://www.my4pcb.com/net35/FreeDFMNet/FreeDFMHome.aspx).